HaifaUnivSAIL/Lite3/Lite3_rl_training/TRAINING.md

 4. Use `play.py` with the same checkpoint to visually sanity-check the behavior or to force continuous near-goal spawning for qualitative review.

 Feel free to append more “known-good” command snippets here whenever you introduce new experiments or automation helpers.***

+## One-Command Replay / Resume (Generated Scripts)

+Every training run now drops two helper scripts into its log directory.
+The “run folder” here means the path `legged_gym/logs/<experiment_name>/<run_name>` that `train.py` created (the same place `env_cfg.json` lives).
+Change into that folder and run:

+- `./run_play.sh [--headless] [--checkpoint model_XXXX.pt]`
+  Replays the run with `play.py` using the correct `--task` and `--load_run`.
+Defaults to the latest checkpoint.
+Add `--headless` to suppress the viewer.

+- `./run_resume.sh [--checkpoint model_XXXX.pt]`
+  Resumes training headlessly from the specified (or latest) checkpoint for that run.
+Task and run path are prefilled, so you only choose the checkpoint.

+Both scripts are made executable automatically during training startup and use repo-relative paths, so they won’t hit “file not found” as long as you launch them from inside the run’s log directory.***